 5 – The Rise of Online Slots

-With the growth of the Internet in the 1990s, some companies envisioned players being able to play slots and other casino games right from their own computers.
+With the growth of the Internet in the 1990s, some companies envisioned players being able to play slots and other casino games right from their computers.
 InterCasino became the first online casino when it launched in 1994.
 More quickly followed, allowing players around the world to play slots without heading to a brick-and-mortar casino.

 These games certainly didn’t have all the bells and whistles seen in today’s games.
 They featured basic design and gameplay, but showed the possibilities of playing online.
 The games began to grow in features and possibilities in the coming years.

 When mobile gaming grew in popularity throughout the 2010s, more operators began ramping up online slot offerings for players to check out.
-Users could actually play for real money right on their mobile phones or tablet devices.
+Users could play for real money right on their mobile phones or tablet devices.

 Social gaming sites offering slot play for free, such as Jackpot Party, also became much more popular.
 Players can check out some entertaining slots right on their phones without spending a dime of their own money.
 Some enjoy playing these games more than actually visiting a real casino and playing for real money.